 But that doesn’t mean that the demographic trends bubbling beneath the surface can’t have an outsized effect.
 Take 2016.
 President Trump won in large part because he carried white voters without a college degree by a bigger margin than any recent GOP presidential nominee, though there had been signs that this group was shifting rightward for a while.

-Likewise in 2018, a strong showing by Democrats in suburban districts and among white voters with a four-year college degree helped the party retake the House, a shift we first saw in 2016 when Trump likely became the first Republican to lose this group in 60 years.1 And this is just scratching the surface.
+Likewise in 2018, a strong showing by Democrats in suburban districts and among white voters with a four-year college degree helped the party retake the House, a shift we first saw in 2016 when Trump likely became the first Republican to lose this group in 60 years.2016 national exit poll found Trump narrowly ahead among white voters with a four-year college degree, but estimates from other surveys, such as the Cooperative Congressional Election Study and the Pew Research Center, suggest he lost them.">1 And this is just scratching the surface.
 In the past few years, we’ve also seen hints that more women voters are identifying as Democrats and that some nonwhite voters might be getting more Republican-leaning.

 How does early voting affect the forecast? l FiveThirtyEight Politics Podcast